notckclol/notckclol.github.io/README.md

 # spacemc
 This is my website.
 It is not fun at all.
 Below is how to use the ctz api.
+Also I didn't copy this from ckclol.

 # CTZ (CKCTIMEZONE)
 This timezone is all about ckc.
 Here is how to do it.